 Here’s the problem with being quiet: People usually don’t understand that you’re quiet because you’re shy or don’t know what to say (or because you’re an overthinker, like me)

 Instead, they think that you’re quiet because you don’t want to talk to them.
 So, they think they’ll do you a service by leaving you alone.

 Here’s another issue: If people try talking to you but you only give short replies, you aren’t “rewarding them” for making an effort and talking to you.
 They might even feel rejected, and don’t want to try again.

 If you know that you’re quiet, over-think situations, or are shy, I recommend that you work on your conversation skills or shyness FIRST.
 If you do, your problems with being ignored will likely self-solve.

-I recommend my guide on how to start a conversation.
+I also recommend my guide on how to know what to say.
 You might also want to read my guide on how to stop being uncomfortable in social settings.